 Check out the updated version of this process.

-The method linked above creates what is considered a Group Form in MS Forms by using the Forms for Excel option in SharePoint.
+The method linked in the blog above uses the method of creating a Group Form in MS Forms by using the Forms for Excel option in SharePoint.
 This means that anyone with access to the SharePoint Group that the Form is created in will have access to the responses in the Excel file.

 If you wish to connect to a privately owned survey in MS Forms to Power BI, continue on with the process below.

 - Step 1 – Create Microsoft Forms Survey

 - Step 2 – Create a SharePoint List to store the survey data

 - Step 3 – Create a Streaming Dataset in Power BI Service

 - Step 4 – Create a Flow to automate the data import process

 - Step 5 – Create Report in Power BI Desktop